NickColley/design-of-forms/src/evolving-a-design/form-headings-and-identifications/index.md

 All forms used by the public or those handled or distributed by the Post Office, or HM.
 Stationery Office on behalf of departments require the name of the originating department to facilitate identification.
-On many of these forms the name of the depart- ment is best placed at the top of the form, but should not be prominent enough to overshadow the form title; it can appear in smaller type than that used for the form title and need not always be placed in the centre at the top of the form.
+On many of these forms the name of the department is best placed at the top of the form, but should not be prominent enough to overshadow the form title; it can appear in smaller type than that used for the form title and need not always be placed in the centre at the top of the form.

-If the originating department’s address is included to show where the form or enquiries are to be sent, it may be possible to eliminate or reduce separate reference to the name of the department elsewhere on the form, e.g. when the departmental address appears on a postal folder form, or when the address is included in an instruc- tion near the heading.
+If the originating department’s address is included to show where the form or enquiries are to be sent, it may be possible to eliminate or reduce separate reference to the name of the department elsewhere on the form, e.g. when the departmental address appears on a postal folder form, or when the address is included in an instruction near the heading.

 A form-numbering system aids storage and distribution.
 A form number may also help members of the public-to distinguish one form from another of similar appearance.